lenanya/flc/README.md

-#flc - fun language compiler
+# flc - fun language compiler

 this is just me learning how to write a compiler lol

+note only works on linux im pr sure